-The agency in charge of enforcing the data protection regulations is the National Institute of Transparency, Access to Information and Protection of Personal Data or INAI (for its initials in Spanish).
+The agency in charge of enforcing the data protection regulations is the National Institute of Transparency, Access to Information and Protection of Personal Data (INAI).

 It is an autonomous public entity in charge of facilitating and guaranteeing people's access to public information and access to, and protection of, personal data, promoting the culture of transparency in public management and government accountability to society.
 It has authority in all the institutions, dependencies and organisations – public or private – that receive, generate or manage the public resources of the federation.